myFavBalu/what2cook/README.md

 To start the Symfony server for the backend in development mode, navigate to the backend directory and run `symfony server:start`.

+## Production Deployment

+The current nginx configuration is for what2cook.dev, as this is a .dev domain a ssl-certificate is required.
+I recommend using certbot for easy and automatic handling of the matter.

 ## Scripts

 All important scripts for deployment and more can be found under `/scripts`.
 Note that these scripts assume that you have a ssh-config for the target server with the Host "what2cook".